aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/generate-barcodes/two-dimensional-2d-barcodes/basic-2d-barcode-features/creating-a-qr-barcode/_index.md

 QR is a two-dimensional barcode symbology developed in Japan.
 QR barcode has the following features:

 - High capacity encoding of data, up to 7000 numeric digits or 4000 alphanumeric data.
-- Dirt and damage resistant, a maximum 30% of codewords can be restored.
+- Dirt and damage resistant, a maximum of 30% of codewords can be restored.
 - Readable from all directions.

 This article shows how to use Aspose.BarCode to